xwhan/ProQA/README.md

 conda create -n proqa -y python=3.6.9 && conda activate proqa pip install -r requirements.txt
 ```
+You need use follow [Nvidia Apex repo](https://github.com/NVIDIA/apex) to install Apex if you GPUs support fp16.

 ## 2. Use pretrained index and models
 Download the pretrained models and data from google drive: